jpn--/larch/doc/model.rst

 	:type d:  :class:`Fountain`

 	This object represents a discrete choice model.
-In addition to the methods described below, a :class:`Model` also acts like a list of :class:`Parameter`.
+In addition to the methods described below, a :class:`Model` also acts a bit like a list of :class:`ModelParameter`.

 .. py:method:: Model.Example(number=1)